Shamsvi/Streamlit_Mens_T-20_Cricket_WorldCup_2007-2024/README.md

-**Mens T-20 Worldcup Analysis: 2007-2024**
+# **Men's Cricket World Cup Analytics and Insights**

-The Men's Cricket World Cup is one of the most prestigious tournaments in the cricketing calendar, showcasing the talents of the world's best teams and players.
-This project aims to analyze and visualize key data from the tournament, focusing on match outcomes, team performances, and individual player statistics.
-By leveraging advanced data analysis techniques, we will explore trends in match margins, batting and bowling averages, and historical rivalries.
-Through this comprehensive analysis, we seek to provide valuable insights into the dynamics of the tournament, enhancing our understanding of competitiveness and performance in international cricket.
+The **Men's Cricket World Cup** is one of the most prestigious tournaments in the cricketing calendar, bringing together the best teams and players from around the world.
+This project dives deep into the rich history of the tournament, leveraging advanced data analysis and visualization techniques to uncover trends, dynamics, and stories that define international cricket.
+From match outcomes to team performances and individual player statistics, this project offers a comprehensive look at the game.

+## **Project Highlights**

+### **Interactive Streamlit App**
+This project is deployed as a **Streamlit app**, enabling users to interactively explore and visualize cricket data.
+The app is structured into engaging sections, each designed to showcase different facets of cricket analytics.

-**Key Features:**
+### **Key Features**
-1. Dataset Overview: Summary and exploration of the dataset used in the analysis.
+1. **Dataset Overview**: Summary and exploration of the dataset used in the analysis.
-2. Distribution of Key Numeric Features: Visual representation of key numeric statistics such as match margins, player performance, and win percentages.
+2. **Distribution of Key Numeric Features**: Visual representation of key numeric statistics such as match margins, player performance, and win percentages.
-3. Distribution of Ranking Differences: Analyze ranking differences between teams and visualize their distribution.
+3. **Distribution of Ranking Differences**: Analyze ranking differences between teams and visualize their distribution.
-4. Matches: Detailed breakdown of the matches played, including team head-to-head statistics.
+4. **Matches**: Detailed breakdown of the matches played, including team head-to-head statistics.
-5. Wins: Total number of wins by each team, visualized across multiple matches and venues.
+5. **Wins**: Total number of wins by each team, visualized across multiple matches and venues.
-6. Grounds: Analyze performance by venue, providing insights into how teams perform at specific grounds.
+6. **Grounds**: Analyze performance by venue, providing insights into how teams perform at specific grounds.
-7. Team1 vs Team2 Participations and Wins: Explore participation and win statistics for Team1 vs Team2 matchups.
+7. **Team1 vs Team2 Participations and Wins**: Explore participation and win statistics for Team1 vs Team2 matchups.
-8. Player Participation: Detailed visualization of player participation statistics.
+8. **Player Participation**: Detailed visualization of player participation statistics.
-9. Search For Your Favourite Teams and Players: Search functionality to filter the dataset for specific teams and players.
+9. **Search For Your Favourite Teams and Players**: Search functionality to filter the dataset for specific teams and players.
+10. **Data Journey: From Raw to Revelations**: Combining **IDA** and **EDA** efforts, including T-20 match number extraction and splitting match margins into `Margin (Runs)` and `Margin (Wickets)`.
+11. **Cracking the Mystery of Missingness**: Insights into structured missingness patterns, imputation methods, and MAR analysis.
+12. **Modeling Matches**: Learn how machine learning predicts match outcomes using Logistic Regression, Random Forest, and XGBoost.
+13. **Champion Forecasts**: Simulate matchups to forecast the next T20 World Cup champion.

+---

+## **Goals of the Project**
+- **Understand Competitiveness**: Analyze team rivalries and performance over time.
+- **Uncover Patterns**: Explore trends in match outcomes, margins, and player contributions.
+- **Predict Outcomes**: Use machine learning to forecast match results and tournament champions.
-10. The project is deployed as a Streamlit app that allows users to interactively explore the data and derive insights.
+- **Enhance Accessibility**: Provide an interactive app for users to engage with the data and uncover their own insights.

+---

+## **Technical Highlights**
+- **Feature Engineering**: Transforming raw data into features like rolling averages, ranking differences, and home advantage.
+- **Missingness Handling**: Analyzing and addressing structured missingness using advanced statistical techniques.
+- **Interactive Visualizations**: Leveraging Plotly and Streamlit to create engaging and dynamic visuals.
+- **Machine Learning Models**: Comparing Logistic Regression, Random Forest, and XGBoost to predict match outcomes.
+- **Deployment**: Hosted as a **Streamlit app** for interactive exploration and analysis.

+---

+Explore the cricketing world like never before with this data-driven journey through the Men’s Cricket World Cup. **Dive in and uncover the stories hidden in the numbers!**

 **Datasets Used:**
 1. all_matches_data_df: Contains data on match results, teams, grounds, dates, and winning margins.